Crop improvement is defined as the science that deals with the development of new crop varieties with superior quality and quantity.

 DISADVANTAGES OF SELECTION

-- It is very expensive in term of time and money
+- It is very expensive in terms of time and money

 - It requires expertise

-- It causes elimination of some desirable traits of the parent stick
+- It causes the elimination of some desirable traits of the parent stock

 BREEDING OR HYBRIDIZATION

-This is a method by which an offspring is produced through the crossing of two different plant varieties of the same spices.
+This is a method by which an offspring is produced through the crossing of two different plant varieties of the same species.

 TYPES OF BREEDING

 - Inbreeding: This is the pollination and fertilization of closely related crop plants.
-This can lead to pure breed or pure line
+This can lead to a purebred or pure line

-- Pure line: It is obtained when a plant is being self-fertilized or crossed continuously with a closely related species for many generations so that the desirable qualities it possess does not change from one generation to another.
+- Pure line: It is obtained when a plant is being self-fertilised or crossed continuously with a closely related species for many generations, so that the desirable qualities it possesses do not change from one generation to another.

-- Cross Breeding: This is the pollination and fertilization of unrelated crop plants belonging to different breeds.
-This results in production of hybrids.
+- Cross-breeding: This is the pollination and fertilisation of unrelated crop plants belonging to different breeds.
+This results in the production of hybrids.

 ADVANTAGES OF BREEDING

-- It can produce a superior offspring resulting in hybrid vigor or heterosis.
+- It can produce a superior offspring, resulting in hybrid vigour or heterosis.

-- Offspring can withstand the variation of environment.
+- Offspring can withstand the variation of the environment.

 DISADVANTAGES OF BREEDING

-- Inbreeding leads to depressing or loss in vigor and performance of offspring.
+- Inbreeding leads to depression or loss of vigour and performance of offspring.

-- There is drop in production of the crops in quantity and quality in inbreeding
+- There is a drop in the production of crops in quantity and quality in inbreeding

 - It may lead to poor or low resistance to disease attacks in inbreeding.